kaitbobait/around-react/README.md

 * Repeat previous steps, but this time to make the popups close
 * The new onClose prop of the PopupWithForm component and its handler will help you.
 * The handler should be inside the App and should be called closeAllPopups()
+* Closes with the close button but not with ESC key or click on background